zalando/zalenium/README.md

 #### Running it
 Zalenium uses docker to scale on-demand, therefore we need to give it the `docker.sock` full access, this is known as "Docker alongside docker".

-NB.
-The container must be called `zalenium`.
-This is required because a docker network with this name will be created to allow all containers to locate each other without too much hassle.

 * Basic usage, without any of the integrated cloud testing platforms enabled:

   ```sh